Prudential Investment Plan

 • There is a wide range of investments to choose from - you'll have access to our:

-• Our core multi-asset funds, including the PruFund range of funds and our With-Profits fund.
-The PruFund range of funds are unique investment funds.
+• Our core multi-asset funds and the PruFund range of funds.
+The PruFund range of funds are investment funds.
 They include a smoothing process that aims to give you some protection against fluctuations in the market, in particular, some of the short-term ups and downs associated with investing directly in the Stock Market.

 • PruSelect range, over 60 funds chosen by independent investment research company, Morningstar and managed by a mix of some of the UK’s leading fund managers.